usnistgov/Docs4NIST/docs/customization.rst

 create the pages on the hosting site that enable switching between different documentation variants.

-You can customize any of these templates copying them to a :file:`_templates/` directory at the root of your `nist-pages` branch and editing them to suit.
+You can customize any of these templates by copying them to a :file:`_templates/` directory at the root of your `nist-pages` branch and editing them to suit.